• Skip to primary navigation

 • Milk of choice (I use almond milk but full cream cow's milk works great as well);

-• Optional extras: if you feel like getting a bit fancy then you might want to try adding a drop of peppermint, orange or vanilla essential oils or extract.
+• Optional extras: if you feel like getting a bit fancy then you might want to try adding a drop of peppermint, orange or vanilla essential oils or extract or some lavender syrup.

 You will also benefit from having a high-speed blender if you want to get a good froth on the hot chocolate without an extra step of frothing up the milk.